-Number of women who benefited from the Jasiri Gender Bond financing and joined NMB bank as new customers during the allocation period SME businesses that employ more than 30% women were financed for a total over TZS 10 billion THE NMB JASIRI BOND HELPED TO FUND WOMEN-LEAD BUSINESSES AND ELEVATED THE ROLE OF WOMEN IN THE ECONOMY.
+THE NMB JASIRI BOND HELPED TO FUND WOMEN-LEAD BUSINESSES AND ELEVATED THE ROLE OF WOMEN IN THE ECONOMY.

-74.3 BILLION raised was used to support 3,205 Tanzanian Businesses The Jasiri Gender Bond has already made an impact.
+The Jasiri Gender Bond has already made an impact.
 The Bond's TZS 74.3 billion raised was used to support 3,205 Tanzanian women who own or run small enterprises.
 According to preliminary findings, Jasiri loans are helping more women enter male-dominated industries, diversify business risk, and enhance productivity.
 The gender bond has contributed to most of the SDGs targeted by the Bank's social bond framework.

 Jasiri loans are catalysing local economic growth by providing greater employment opportunities, access to agricultural inputs, and market access.
 97% of the 3,205 Jasiri loans were made to micro and small enterprises (MSE).
 Partly due to the relative lack of mechanised processes, MSEs have higher female activity in Tanzania and more job generation potential.
-They are also more

-vulnerable to a lack of collateral.
-The Bond has improved access to financial markets and strengthened several sectors, including infrastructure, agriculture, health, and
+They are also more vulnerable to a lack of collateral.
+The Bond has improved access to financial markets and strengthened several sectors, including infrastructure, agriculture, health, and education.

 The Jasiri Gender Bond has improved access to capital markets and expanded women's access to economic opportunities and finance in Tanzania.
 NMB Bank contributed to the growth of the capital market by issuing the first Use of Proceeds Bond, participating in Ring the Bell for Gender Equality, and improving transparency in ESG performance and adoption in the sector.
 As previously stated, the Bond was purchased by 1,630 investors, the vast majority of whom were local residents.
 Local media mentions had an important influence in raising awareness.

 Table 3 - The profile NMB Jasiri Bond investors

 Gender % Number of Investors

 Female 52%

 Joint 0%

 Male 47%

 Institutional Investors 1%

 Grand Total 100%

 Individual/Institutional % Number of Investors

 Individual 99%

 Institutional 1%

 Grand Total 100%

 Local/Foreign Investors % Number of Investors

 Foreign Investors 0.1%

 Local Investors 99.9%

 Grand Total 100.0%

 Jasiri loans encourage female entrepreneurship in traditionally male-dominated industries, particularly in mining, energy, and spare parts, resulting in increased hiring, inventory, and trade.
-At least 81% of the TZS 17.3bn disbursed to SMEs was channelled SMEs with more than 51% female shareholding, with the ramaining 19% channelled to SMEs fiiting other criteas as sipulated in the NMB Social Bond Framework.
+At least 81% of the TZS 17.3bn disbursed to SMEs was channelled SMEs with more than 51% female shareholding, with the ramaining 19% channelled to SMEs filting other criteas as sipulated in the NMB Social Bond Framework.
 Tanzania's Development Vision of 2025, which describes the country's long-term vision, has identified SMEs as one of the important pillars.
 Tanzania's SME sector is projected to number around 3 million businesses, accounting for 27% of total GDP.
 The first section of Vision 2025 includes the strategies to be implemented to attain high-quality livelihoods and gender equality, amongst other priorities.